Author: Elora Poetry Centre

-Books Available by Presenters at the Elora Poetry Centre and Gallery
+Books Available by Presenters (and a few international friends) at the Elora Poetry Centre and Gallery

 Jeremy Luke Hill’s chapbook Poetry of Thought, published by The Elora Poetry Centre’s Interludes imprint.
 The cost is $20 CAN plus shipping.
 Orders can be placed with the Elora Poetry Centre.